moonpxi/hackyventure/README.md

 hackyventure
 ============

-Hacky implementation of a text adventure.
+Hacky implementation of a text adventure engine.
+Have free text entry, multiple choices and very simplified combat.